healthy-chicken-saladeers/rag_detective/docs/gc-function-instructions.md

 ## Step 3: Configure and Deploy Your Function

 1. Under "Runtime" select "Python 3.10".
-2. Replace the code in `main.py` with you function.
-Here we have inserted our function that performs the querying stage of RAG:
+2. Replace the code in `main.py` with your function.
+Here we have inserted our function that performs the querying stage of RAG as an example:

 ```
 import functions_framework